top of page

 I conducted exploratory research to better understand equity in the music industry and the festival landscape.
 My goal was to identify not just symptoms, but the underlying issue and potential solutions that could address it meaningfully.
 I wanted to make sure I was truly understanding the problem at its core, so I set out with these questions:

-Was there really a gender gap in festival lineups?
-In the music industry?
+• Was there really a gender gap in festival lineups?

 I felt the right solution could only come from identifying the core problem and cause(s).
 This discovery period led to the following insights: